 An Example of Why the Trendy Ten Gods Profiling System Is Flawed

 Let’s take the below BaZi chart as an example.

 The above is a female Yin Water chart born during summer in the month of wei (未).
-Let’s see what the diagrams reveal:
+Let’s list down the obvious:

 - Yes, a lot of Output and Wealth ‘gods’.